NathanKr/mongodb-indexing-with-github-actions/README.md

 <img src='./figs/status-following-no-change.png' alt='Screenshot of the terminal output from migrate-mongo status after a no-change run, confirming the migration is still applied and no new ones are pending.'/>

-You might wonder how migrate-mongo remember not to apply changes if he already did it. this is done by adding a collection name changelog to your db as follows
+You might wonder how migrate-mongo remembers not to apply changes if they've already been done.
+This is achieved by adding a collection named changelog to your database, as follows:

 <img src='./figs/changlog-collection-in-db.png' alt='Screenshot of a MongoDB Compass view showing the changelog collection in the database, which tracks applied migrations.'/>